-*The BeLA program is open for kindergarten through 12th-grade students during the COVID-19 pandemic in the 2020-21 school year
+DISCLAIMER: The BeLA program is open for kindergarten through 12th-grade students in the 2020-21 school year.
+Information on this page may be slightly different than BeLA options during the COVID-19 pandemic.
+Learn more, here: BeLA back-to-school FAQ

 Question and answer with Rebecca Leitzell, Bellefonte Area cyber education coordinator